Fake Plastic Fish's 2009 Plastic Resolution

 1.I make my own soy milk now thus taking about 52 cartons out of the land fill each year.

-3.Make an effort to purchase bulk foods like cereal and rice.
+3.Make an effort to purchase bulk foods like cereal and rice to cut down on packaging.

-4.On top of bringing my own bags for shopping I also have some great re-usable produce bags.
-Stop using plastic bags entirely.
+4.On top of bringing my own bags for shopping I also have some great reusable produce bags.
+Stopped using plastic bags entirely.

-6. Oh, and I started this blog to help spread the word.
+6. Started this blog to help spread the word.

 Thank you Beth for helping us all to become more plastic aware!